Xires87/SwordParry/README.md

 - modifying parry attributes for items that can't parry by default (dirt and stick in example above) doesn't enable parrying for these items (you need to enable them with tag)

+#### Some explanations:

+- `explosionDamageTakenAfterBlock` doesn't do anything unless `explosionBlockDelay` is above -1
+- for all cooldown fields: if value is below 0, cooldown is based on attack speed and the value is multiplier (-2 means `valueBasedOnAttackSpeed x 2`)
+- parry ticks are checked AFTER block delay
+- if `explosionBlockDelay` is below 0, item can't block explosions
+- `blockDelay` is still taken into account when blocking explosions
+- `explosionBlockDelay` is amount of ticks item must be held for to **successfully** block explosion (successfully means, the damage from explosion will be multiplied by `explosionDamageTakenAfterBlock`)
+- holding block for more ticks than `blockDelay`, but less than `explosionBlockDelay` will reduce protection from explosions by 80% (explosion will be blocked, but you will take MUCH more damage than specified in `explosionDamageTakenAfterBlock`)